esp-rs/esp-hal-community/esp-hal-smartled/README.md

 ## Features

+- **Configurability**: `esp-hal-smartled2` works with:
+  - any (plausible) `smart-led` color type, including RGB, RGBW, RGBCCT, CCT, in 8, 16, 32 or 64 bits.
+  - any color order; all six RGB orders are predefined.
+  - any timing specification (within range of the RMT peripheral); common LED types have predefined timings, but custom ones are supported.

-- **Configurability**: Use any color order and timing specification you want, either from the library itself, or your own.
-This makes `esp-hal-smartled2` compatible with many types of LEDs.
-Since both of these are determined at compile-time, the driver is always well-optimized for your specific LED type.
-(Currently, only RGB LEDs are supported, and RGBW/RGBWW/CC support might be added in the future.)
+  This makes `esp-hal-smartled2` compatible with many configurations of LEDs, and almost the entire `smart-leds` featureset.
+Since all of these are determined at compile-time, the driver is always well-optimized for your specific LED type.

-- **Async support**: The async write trait of smart-leds is supported, allowing you to use the driver without waiting for the LED write to complete.
+- **Async support**: The `SmartLedsWriteAsync` trait of smart-leds is supported, allowing you to use the driver without waiting for the LED write to complete.
 - **No Allocation**: The driver uses only static buffers based on the maximum number of LEDs to drive, so you can use it without an allocator.

 ## [Documentation]